JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 Check out the [tutorials](/docs/tutorials/native/apple-framework.html) or [documentation](/docs/reference/native/multiplatform.html)
 for Kotlin/Native.

-Do you like learning by example?
-Here are some example projects for you to look at:
+Like learning from examples?
+Here are some more example projects:
  * The [Kotlin/Native GitHub repository](https://github.com/JetBrains/kotlin-native/tree/master/samples) contains sample projects
  * The [KotlinConf app](https://github.com/JetBrains/kotlinconf-app/tree/master/ios) is an iOS app with a UIKit-based UI, showcasing the Objective-C interop facilities of Kotlin/Native